danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Computer Vision.md

 In the last years, with the advent of [Deep Leaning], its performance and usage has been increasing exponentially.
 ![[Pasted image 20230301155646.png]]
 # Deep Learning CV tasks
-Uses [[ML approach]]es to solve complex tasks relying on the training data.
+Uses [[Deep Learning computer vision]]es to solve complex tasks relying on the training data.
 ![[Pasted image 20230301155727.png]]
 - Image classification
 - Semantic segmentation